Services

 This means that there's always at least a one-frame delay for additions to the internal data.

-The PosDBRefreshPerUpdate property
+PosDBRefreshPerUpdate

 For example, if you move a 10,000 tiles there will be 10,000 entries in the update queue.
 If PosDbRefreshPerUpdate is left at it's default value execution will block until all the updates are processed.